nickkunz/smogn/README.md

 ## Development

 - Clone this repo and `cd` to it.
-- `make dev` to install the package locally + development dependencies
+- `make dev` to install dependencies, development dependencies, and to install the package locally.
 - `make test` to run pytest tests located in `tests/`

 ## Examples